hellbell/KeyPatchGan/README.md

-# [ECCV 2018] A PyTorch implementation of KeyPatchGan
+# [ECCV 2018] A PyTorch implementation of Patch2Image

 - This is a pytorch implementation of the paper, **Unsupervised Holistic Image Generation from Key Local Patches.
 (ECCV 2018)**.
 - Paper link: https://arxiv.org/abs/1703.10730 (warning: this is an old version.
 Latest version will be uploaded!)